-Each atom is an individual entity that is a communication network of sub-atomic particles.
+Each atom is an individual entity; a communication network of sub-atomic particles.
 And the sub-atomic particles are communication webs of quarks, leptons, strong and weak forces.

 Living beings are communication webs of smaller entities.

-The communication webs (larger beings) guide and determine the future activities of the smaller entities that generate them.
+The communication webs (larger beings) guide the future activities of the smaller entities.

 In this sense, the communication web creates the form and function of the larger and smaller beings at the same time.

 The communication web of each "level" has its own method of information transmission.
-While the language of each is distinct, some signals penetrate the levels.
+The language of each communication is distinct, but some signals penetrate all the levels.

 Information flows through the communication webs and (this is the tricky part) the flow of information modifies the form and function of the communication web.

-Individuals, therefore, are focal points in a flow of atoms and energy, and the focus mechanism is the information flowing through the communication webs.
+Individuals, therefore, are focal points in a flow of atoms and energy, and the focusing mechanism is the information flowing through the communication webs.